 Canada may not be as cruel with its censorship policies as China, but it poses a serious threat to your online security.

-Since it is a part of Five Eyes – an intelligence alliance that comprises of United States, United Kingdom, New Zealand, Australia, and Canada, the online privacy of a user is torn to pieces by the Canadian and other member authorities.
+Since it is a part of Five Eyes – an intelligence alliance that comprises the United States, United Kingdom, New Zealand, Australia, and Canada, the user’s online privacy is torn to pieces by the Canadian and other member authorities.

 The best VPN for Canadians can help you protect against unwanted snooping and surveillance by the Five Eyes and other online spy agencies.
-VPN providers are considered as an epitome for online protection since the protocols are hard to break by and the encryption is impossible to decode.
+VPN providers are considered an epitome for online protection since the protocols are hard to break by, and the encryption is impossible to decode.

 Geo-restriction can seriously be a pain in the neck.
-Even though Canada doesn’t have too many restrictions on what sites you can or cannot visit, there are still some websites that are inaccessible in Canada.
+Even though Canada doesn’t have too many restrictions on what sites you can or cannot visit, just like Argentina, some websites are still inaccessible in Canada.

 If you’re particularly nitpicky, there are plenty of US on only websites that you won’t be able to access in Canada.

 Here are a bunch of U.S only websites that you might not be able to access without the top VPN Canada.
-To access these websites, I recommend you to use PureVPN.
+To access these websites, I recommend you to use ExpressVPN.